RLLanonymous/SCP-Elevator-Interaction/README.md

 <br>

-S.E.I is an Exiled Reboot: 8.9.11 plugin.
+S.E.I is an Exiled 9.5.0 plugin.
 With this plugin you can manage wich SCP can interact with wich Elevator.
 You can also manage the Hint display if a SCP can't interact with an elevator.

 <h1 align="center">S.E.I - Installation</h1>